 “If your criteria for choosing a team sport values above all the work that it takes to excel in it, and the disciplines and virtues that attach to that sort of activity, and absolute trust and dependence upon your teammates, and how it can provide, more than any other sport, the ideal training and testing ground for life’s challenges, you cannot beat rowing.”

 Addressing the Needs

-- New Wing and lobby: Plans call for the 30,000-square-foot Annex to include an expanded training room, accommodating 64 rowing machines and convertible to multi-purpose space; eight-station rowing tank; weight room; two physical therapy rooms; lounge for athletes; catering kitchen; fully-equipped locker rooms for men, women and coaches; heated repair shop; Masters/sculling bay, laundry room, storage and additional public rest room facilities.
-Significantly, the Annex will house the National Rowing Museum and Hall of Fame and the headquarters of USRowing, the managing organization for the United States National Teams.
-The glass-enclosed lobby will contain both an elevator and stairs to the second floor and will serve as the entry point for the National Rowing Museum and Hall of Fame Conference Center, the US Rowing offices, and the training and public facilities.
+- New Wing and lobby: Plans call for the 20,000-square-foot Annex to include an expanded training room, accommodating 68 rowing machines and convertible to multi-purpose space; weight room; physical therapy room; lounge for athletes; catering kitchen; fully-equipped locker rooms for men, women and coaches; heated repair shop; Masters/sculling bay, laundry room, storage and additional public rest room facilities.

 - Parking: Already inadequate on a daily basis, additional parking will accommodate 128 cars plus an 80-vehicle overflow.